dustinpfister/blog_posts/_posts/canvas-example-star.md

 ## 4 - The draw module

 I then have some draw methods that I worked out that I made as part of an additional module following just th simple object literal pattern.
-One is to just draw a plain black background, and another is to draw an array of points.
+For now this module is to just draw a background for the example, and also of course this contains my draw points method that is used to draw an array of points to a canvas such as you guessed it an array of points that draws a star.

 ```js
 var draw = (function(){